xI-Mx-Ix/Velthoric-Docs/docs/02-getting-started.md

 ## The Golden Rule: Managing Native Memory

-Before you write a single line of XBullet code, it is critical to understand how memory is handled.
-XBullet uses the **Jolt Physics Engine** through a JNI bridge.
+Before you write a single line of Vortex Physics code, it is critical to understand how memory is handled.
+Vortex uses the **Jolt Physics Engine** through a JNI bridge.
 This means that for many objects you create in Java, a corresponding object is created in "native" C++ code, which lives outside the Java Virtual Machine's (JVM) standard garbage collector.

 **If you do not manage this native memory correctly, your game will suffer from memory leaks and eventually crash.**